netdata/netdata-demo-site/gvpe/README.md

 - `tcp`, GVPE supports plain TCP but also tunneled through HTTPS proxies tcp connections.
 - `dns` (this is not compiled in the binary files in this repo).

+6. GVPE communication between any 2 nodes cannot be sniffed or faked even by other nodes in the same VPN.
+I am not sure if this is also supported by TINC.

-6. GVPE packages do not seem to be available in many operating systems, while TINC seems to be available everywhere.
+7. GVPE packages do not seem to be available in many operating systems, while TINC seems to be available everywhere.

 ## So, why GVPE?

 Yes, it seems that TINC is more capable and well maintained than GVPE.
 So why GVPE?

 I decided to use GVPE for interconnecting netdata VMs, because GVPE seems a lot simpler and straight forward.
 I liked the idea that all the nodes of the VPN will be statically configured and routing is a configure-time decision.
-I also liked the broad range of transport protocols supported and the ability to statically configure the order routers will be evaluated.
+I also liked the broad range of transport protocols supported.

+The key limitations of GVPE in netdata case are:

+1. The lack of any automated mechanism for attempting multiple protocols between any 2 nodes.
+2. The lack of any automated mechanism to fallback from direct to routed communications between any 2 nodes.

-Of course, GVPE lacks a management system, to easily provision the entire network with changes.
+GVPE also lacks a management system, to easily provision the entire network with changes.
 The files in this directory attempt to provide that.

 ## Links